-An additional portion of the District's net position (approximately \$0.8 million) represents resources that are subject to external restrictions on how they may be used.
-The remaining net position balance is made up of a deficit of over \$2.9 million.
-The recognition of net pension and net other postemployment liabilities of about \$3.0 million were directly responsible for this deficit.
+An additional portion of the District's net position (over \$0.7 million) represents resources that are subject to external restrictions on how they may be used.
+The remaining net position balance is made up of a deficit of over \$2.3 million.
+The recognition of net pension and net other postemployment liabilities of approximately \$4.5 million were directly responsible for this deficit.
 We expect the deficit will continue to increase until a more aggressive funding schedule is adopted.

-Governmental Activities - Total revenues in fiscal year 2022 in the District's governmental activities were down over \$0.4 million compared with the prior fiscal year.
-The District's largest revenue source is property taxes, which represent 66.3% of total fiscal year 2022 revenues.
-These decreased 1.4% over the prior year.
-Unlike municipalities, fire districts are exempt from the statutory provisions of proposition 2

-$\frac{1}{2}$ and may raise taxes to cover annual expenses appropriated at the District meeting without limitation thus the balance from year to year may be volatile.
+Governmental Activities - Total revenues in fiscal year 2024 in the District's governmental activities were down over \$0.3 million compared with the prior fiscal year.
+The District's largest revenue source is property taxes, which represent 64.0% of total fiscal year 2024 revenues.
+Property tax revenue increased 3.3% over the prior year.
+Unlike municipalities, fire districts are exempt from the statutory provisions of proposition 2 1⁄2 and may raise taxes to cover annual expenses appropriated at the District meeting without limitation thus the balance from year to year may be volatile.

 Charges for services consist of water user charges and ambulance fees.
-This revenue source decreased by over \$0.3 million primarily due to decreased water usage.
+This revenue source decreased approximately \$0.5 million primarily due to decreased water rate revenue as usage was down significantly compared to the prior year.